Part-Time vs. Full-Time MBA: Which Should I Choose?

 Full-time students may enjoy more options when it comes to choosing electives and concentrations.
 They can also use school breaks to take part in experiential learning.
 The academic calendar often follows a traditional 15-week semester, though some schools offer shorter accelerated terms.

 Part-time programs, including executive MBAs, may include night and weekend classes.
 Some schools organize students into cohorts, in which learners move through the curriculum together in lock-step.
-Part-time students may not have as many options for concentrations or electives.
+Part-time students may have fewer options for concentrations or electives.

 Program Cost